The MSI MPG Artymis 343CQR offers an excellent image quality, plenty of features and decent performance, but it’s too expensive.

 If you can maintain a steady frame rate in well-optimized games, VRR will work without issues for tear-free gameplay up to 165FPS using compatible AMD and NVIDIA graphics cards.

-The MSI MPG Artymis 343CQR also supports MBR (Motion Blur Reduction) technology called ‘MPRT’, which uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
+The MSI MPG Artymis 343CQR also supports MBR (Motion Blur Reduction) technology called ‘MPRT’, which uses backlight strobing to reduce perceived motion blur at the cost of picture brightness.

 While MPRT makes fast-moving objects a bit clearer, there’s still visible ghosting and image duplication, but it’s worth trying it out in fast-paced games.
 Below, you can see how the monitor’s motion blur compares to that of a fast IPS monitor, such as the MSI MAG281URF.